andreigi/oliodigest/_posts/2019-07-04-Bitcoin-Daily-Trade-Setup-for-July-4-5-at-Bitmex.md

 So, what we have here is either a bullish flag pattern or a middle of a forming descending wedge pattern.
 In any case you buy the breakout of the red line indicated in the daily chart.
 It aligns with both patterns.

-The chart follow Bitmex's.
 Both patterns are still bullish.

 {% include video id="Gs7xbKSTPkE" provider="youtube" %}